North Macedonia travel destination

 Is it safe to travel to North Macedonia?

-How do I get around North Macedonia?
+How do I get reliable internet while traveling?

 Ready for North Macedonia?